 Exit polls from last week also point to risks for the GOP in propounding an enforcement-only immigration policy.
 Fully 65 percent of voters last Tuesday said that most illegal immigrants should be “offered a chance to apply for legal status,” while only 28 percent said they should be “deported to the country they came from.”
 Moreover, GOP nominee Mitt Romney won only 27 percent of Hispanic voters, while just 3 in 10 Hispanics voted Republican in House races.

-This article appears in the Nov.
-13, 2012, edition of National Journal Daily.
+This article appears in the November 13, 2012 edition of NJ Daily.